 Not so long ago Lionel Messi beat the record of Gerd Muller – most goal scored in a calender year, so Gerd was an animal in front of goal.
-Mr. Muller actually scored 85 goals in 1972 – WOW!
-Messi scored 91 in 2012, but Gerd Muller remains a goalscoring legend.
+Mr. Muller actually scored eighty five goals in 1972 – WOW!
+Messi scored ninety one in 2012, but Gerd Muller remains a goalscoring legend.
 In 1970 he won the Ballon d’ or in front of Bobby Moore and Luigi Riva.
-He also ended up scoring 68 goals in 62 games for his country, Germany.
-Above his goalscoring abilities, lies his ability of helping his team to WIN. in 1972 he took home the European championship and in 1974 the World cup with Germany.
-He won fourteen trophies with Bayern Munchen over fifteen years and played 555 league games for 1861 Nordlingen, Bayern Munchen and Fort Lauderdale.
+He also ended up scoring sixty eight goals in sixty two games for his country, Germany.
+In 1972 he took home the European championship and in 1974 the World cup with Germany.
+He won fourteen trophies with Bayern Munchen over fifteen years and played almost six hundred league games for 1861 Nordlingen, Bayern Munchen and Fort Lauderdale.
 He kept going because he loves the game, so lets go crazy for this goalscoring machine!

 Kenny Dalglish, Left-Center Forward:

-550 league games for Celtic and Liverpool and 230 league goals.
+Close to six hundred league games for Celtic and Liverpool.
 Wish I knew how many assists he made for Ian Rush in their Liverpool days.
-For his country he played 102 games, scoring 30 goals.
+For his country he played over hundred games, scoring thirty goals.
 As a Celtic player he won nine trophies including four scottish championships, but in Liverpool it really kicked of!
 TWENTY EIGHT TROPHIES as player and manager – WOW!
 Even though Kenny is a proud scotsman, he is a scouse by heart, because in Liverpool – he is the king.
 The Hillsborough disaster really made the city of Liverpool cry, because of the many victim.
 The manager of Liverpool at that time – Kenny Dalglish, visited funerals of the victims and opened up Anfield to mourn the loses with the familys and everyone who wanted to shed a tear.
 Kenny is a legendary player, a legendary man and a legendary king!

 Check out link below: